Figma vs Sketch – who is winning the design tools battle?

 Figma vs Sketch: Which design tool to choose?

-“Comparing Sketch and Figma is like comparing Notepad and Google Docs.” – Creative Director, Unfold.
+“Comparing Sketch vs Figma is like comparing Notepad and Google Docs.” – Creative Director, Unfold.

 Which tool should you use – Figma or Sketch?
 There is no right or wrong answer to this question.